 Volume backups

-Scheduled backups service can be used to set up the automatic creation of backups — disk’s full backups.
-Backups can be created only for system and additional disks of virtual servers.
+The scheduled backup service allows you to automate the creation of full volume backups.
+Backups can be created only for the system and additional volumes of virtual servers.

-Creation of the Backups is automized and by the schedule.
-The schedule is configured in the Control Panel using the backup plan - by the days of the week, interval time of creation and number of copies.
-In the plan it is necessary to specify how often disk backups will be created and how many backups to store at the same time.
+Backup creation is fully automated and follows a defined schedule.
+The schedule is configured in the Control Panel using a backup plan that specifies the days of the week, the creation interval, and the number of copies to retain.
+In the plan, you must define how often volume backups are created and how many backup copies are stored simultaneously.

-It is worth noting that the backup contains only those data which was on the disk at the time the backup was taken.
-All data that was in the memory of the virtual server and was not written on disk will not be included in the backup.
+Note that a backup includes only the data present on the volume at the moment the backup was taken.
+Any data that existed only in the virtual server’s memory and was not written to the volume will not be included.

 Quick volume backup

-1. In the Control Panel go to the “Cloud” / “Volumes” section.
+In the Control Panel, go to the Cloud → Volumes section.

 Note

-During the process of volume’s backup the other actions on the volume is are temporarily unavailable.
+During the process of the volume’s backup, the other actions on the volume are temporarily unavailable.

 After the backup is completed the copy status will change from creating to available.